wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

 		:align: center
 		:width: 80%

-   In the alert details, we can see the changes made in ``syscheck.diff``, the file modified, the PCI DSS requirement met, the differences in the file checksum, the modification time, and other details.
+   In the alert details, you can see the changes made in ``syscheck.diff``, the file modified, the PCI DSS requirement met, the differences in the file checksum, the modification time, and other details.

 Detect file deletion
 ^^^^^^^^^^^^^^^^^^^^